iranzo/stampython/USERGUIDE.md

 - `/feed delete feed` Removes feed from channel
 - `/feed list` To get list of defined feeds
 - `/feed feed` To get that feed updates
+- `/cn` To get a random Chuck Norris fact

 ## Extra commands only for admin user